 - Expectorant: Promotes the secretion of sputum by the air passages, used to treat coughs.

 - Molluscicidal: Kills molluscs.

 - Rubefacient: Produces redness of the skin on topical application by causing dilation of the capillaries and an increase in blood circulation.

 - Stimulant: Raises levels of physiological or nervous activity in the body.

 Ayurvedic Properties and Action of Akarkara

-Akarkara consists of dried roots of plant Anacyclus pyrethrum DC and used mainly in treatment of cold-cough, indigestion, asthma, paralysis, abdominal diseases, pain in body and tooth ache.
+Akarkara consists of dried roots of the plant Anacyclus pyrethrum DC and used mainly in the treatment of cold-cough, indigestion, asthma, paralysis, abdominal diseases, pain in the body and tooth ache.
 It is a stimulant, sialagogue and nerve tonic and acts on nervous, excretory and reproductive organs.